We build the hive

 a stack of tools.

 Most teams ship a new SaaS for every workflow.
-We took the opposite bet: one orchestration engine, many specialized AI minds, reshaped per domain.
+We took the opposite bet: one orchestration layer, many specialized AI agents, reshaped per domain.

 Stack of tools, glued together.